- Majors & Minors

 Transferring from Other States

 If you're transferring from another state, your transfer credits will be evaluated on an individual, course-by-course basis.
-Refer to the UND Registrar's Office for Course Equivalencies and Transfer Program Agreements for more information on how your credits may transfer to UND.
+Refer to the UND Registrar's Office for Course Equivalencies (TES) and Transfer Program Agreements for more information on how your credits may transfer to UND.

 How can I contact an advisor in my major of interest?